-Sinusitis can be caused by a virus, bacteria, or fungus that swells and blocks the sinuses.
+A virus, bacteria, or fungus that swells and blocks the sinuses can cause sinusitis.
 A few specific causes include:

 - The common cold.

-- Nasal and seasonal allergies, including allergies to mold.
+- Nasal and seasonal allergies, including mold allergies.

 - A weak immune system from illness or medications.

 - For infants and young children, spending time in daycares, using pacifiers, or drinking bottles while lying down could increase the chances of getting sinusitis.

 - For adults, smoking increases the risk of sinus infections.
 If you smoke, you should stop.
 Smoking is harmful to you and to the people around you.

 You are at increased risk of developing chronic sinusitis if you are suffering from: